Quantum shockwave at the quasi-relativistic resonance

-Let us next show that these singularities also lead to energy dissipation, which is in fact a typical shockwave property \cite{ECM}.
-Since the electric field has only the longitudinal component: $E_x=-\partial_tA=-c\dot A$, and $|\psi|^2$ is independent of the transverse $y$-coordinate, we can write the dissipated power per transverse unit length:
+Let us next show that this singularity leads to energy dissipation, which is also a typical shockwave property \cite{FM, ECM}.
+Since the electric field has only the longitudinal component: $E_x=-\partial_tA=-c\dot A$, and $|\psi|^2$ is independent of the transverse $y$-coordinate, we can write the dissipated power per transverse unit length as:

-Finally by using the Dirac current density given by \cite{Jablan20}: $j_x=ec\psi^*\sigma_x\psi$, we get the dissipated power:
+Finally, by using the Dirac current density given by \cite{Jablan20}: $j_x=ec\psi^*\sigma_x\psi$, we get the dissipated power:

 Let us now assume that we turn the field off both in the distant past and the future: $A(u=\pm\infty)=0$.
 Then if are working with weak fields below the shockwave limit (given by the Eq. (\ref{singularity})), there are no singularities in the integral (\ref{power}), $\Im S=0$, and the power simply vanishes: